Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Introduction

 \section{Introduction}

-Recently, in \cite{PSZ18}, based on lattice paths and branched continued fractions, P\'{e}tr\'{e}olle, Sokal and Zhu developed the theory for the coefficientwise Hankel-total positivity of the $m$-Stieltjes-Rogers polynomial sequence in all the indeterminates.
+Recently, in \cite{PSZ18}, based on lattice paths and branched continued fractions, P\'{e}tr\'{e}olle, Sokal and Zhu developed the theory for coefficientwise Hankel-total positivity of the $m$-Stieltjes-Rogers polynomial sequence in all the indeterminates.
 Note that an $m$-Stieltjes-Rogers polynomial sequence coincides with the zeroth column of certain $m$-Jacobi-Rogers triangle.
-The purpose of this paper is to consider a more generalized problem whether the row-generating polynomial sequence of the $m$-Jacobi-Rogers triangle is coefficientwise Hankel-totally positive.
-Let us recall the background and results in the following subsections.
+The purpose of this paper is to consider a more generalized problem whether the row-generating polynomial sequence of the generalized $m$-Jacobi-Rogers triangles is coefficientwise Hankel-totally positive.
+Since the generalized $m$-Jacobi-Rogers triangle can be viewed as the output matrix of certain lower-Hessenberg matrix, in terms of the theory of production matrices, in general, total positivity of production matrices implies coefficientwise Hankel-total positivity of the zeroth column of the output matrices, but does not deduce that of its row-generating polynomials.
+This motivates us to consider the stronger properties of production matrices and propose a stronger concept: binomial-total positivity.
+We develop some criteria for coefficientwise Hankel-total positivity of the row-generating polynomials of output matrices and then present many applications for the generalized $m$-Jacobi-Rogers triangle.

+The organization of this paper is as follows.
+We introduce the background and definitions from total positivity in subsection \ref{section+the background+Definitions} and give the definitions of the $m$-Stieltjes-Rogers triangle, the $m$-Jacobi-Rogers triangle and the generalized $m$-Jacobi-Rogers triangle in terms of lattice paths in subsection \ref{subsec+m+SR+triangle}.
+In Section \ref{sec+TP+production}, we introduce the general theory for total positivity from production matrices and present our criteria to coefficientwise Hankel-total positivity of the row-generating polynomials of output matrices.
+We provide some kinds of binomial-totally positive matrices in Section \ref{sec+Bino-TP} and use such matrices to give the general criteria for coefficientwise Hankel-total positivity of the row-generating polynomials of the generalized $m$-Jacobi-Rogers triangle in Section \ref{sec+generalized $m$-Jacobi--Rogers triangle}.
+We apply our criteria to a variety of combinatorial triangles from Catalan-Stieltjes matrices in Section \ref{sec+row-Cat-Stie} and exponential Riordan arrays in Section \ref{section+EEA} in a unified viewpoint.